-Birkbeck was born at Settle, England, the son of an influential Quaker also named Morris Birkbeck and his wife Hannah Bradford.
+Birkbeck was born in Settle, England, the son of an influential Quaker also named Morris Birkbeck and his wife, Hannah Bradford.
 By 1794, as leaseholder, Birkbeck was farming an estate of 1,500 acres at Wanborough, Surrey, where he was the first man to raise merino sheep in England.
-On April 24, 1794, Birkbeck married Prudence Bush, daughter of Richard, and Prudence Bush of Wandsworth, Surrey.
+On April 24, 1794, Birkbeck married Prudence Bush, daughter of Richard and Prudence Bush of Wandsworth, Surrey.
 After ten years of marriage, Prudence died on October 25, 1804, leaving her husband with seven children.

-In the spring of 1817, at age fifty-three, together with his associate George Flower and a party consisting chiefly of his children, he emigrated to the United States.
+In the spring of 1817, at age fifty-three, he emigrated to the United States with his associate George Flower and a party consisting chiefly of his children.

 During 1817 and 1818, Morris Birkbeck purchased, both for himself and others, 26,400 acres of public land in what became Edwards County, Illinois (the Illinois Territory at that time).
 George Flower was busy raising more money and organizing colonists in England.
 Edward Coles, another London acquaintance, had extolled Illinois' virtues and intended to move to the Territory of Illinois, continued to serve President James Madison.

 In 1818 Birkbeck laid out the town of Wanborough.
-Wanborough included two taverns, a grist mill, two stores, a pottery, a blacksmith, and one of the State's first breweries.
+Wanborough included two taverns, a grist mill, two stores, a pottery shop, a blacksmith, and one of the State's first breweries.
 The town, however, lasted for only a short time and was abandoned by 1840.

 The same year, Flower, whose 1500 acres adjoined Birkbeck's, laid out the town of Albion nearby.
-The English idealists quarreled, in part over Julia Andrews who married Flower rather than the older widower and never reconciled.
-The joint area known as the English Prairie Settlement had 400 English and 700 American residents in 1819, but only 800 in an informal survey in 1822.
+The English idealists quarreled, partly over Julia Andrews, who married Flower rather than the older widower and never reconciled.
+The joint area known as the English Prairie Settlement had 400 English and 700 American residents in 1819 but only 800 in an informal survey in 1822.